-However, if the Universe doesn’t deliver to your expectation and the job search process seems to take forever, feelings of impatience, frustration, confusion, anxiety and despondence may make an unwelcome visit.
-Frustration
+However, if the Universe doesn’t deliver to your expectation and the job search process is taking forever, feelings of impatience, frustration, confusion, anxiety and despondence may make an unwelcome visit.

-If this sounds familiar, take a step back, breathe, and take stock of what’s happening.
-It’s time to reassess and reset your game plan with these 10 No-Nonsense Tips to Get an Interview.
+If this is you, first please take a step back, breathe, and take stock of what’s happening.
+It’s time to reassess and reset your game plan with my 10 No-Nonsense Tips to Get an Interview.

 Set a plan